The best hotels in Willemstad

 Bring reef-safe sunscreen only (required by law).
 The west beach has the best snorkeling.
 The east lighthouse and beach are quieter but the currents are stronger.
 Take motion sickness tablets if you're susceptible: the open-water crossing can be choppy.

-Willemstad's best neighborhoods
+Willemstad's best hotel regions

 Willemstad is divided by St. Anna Bay.
 Punda has the UNESCO historic centre.
 Otrobanda is grittier and cheaper.
 The beach hotels are 5-20 minutes outside both.